ranadeep-banik137/cleartrip-app-automation/README.md

 + Spring : Framework utilisation has been designed to be as a singleton pattern for which Spring Autowiring approach has been followed.
 + Java features : All JAVA 8 features (Lambda expression, functional interface, default interface method,  Java stream API implementation, method references, etc ) has been practised in this framework.
 + Apache POI : Runtime testData/datas has been populated with dedicated headers in default excel sheet.
 Also the platform has been designed in such a way to utilize (excel/property/config) datas from any location.
++ Selenium : Selenium version 2.53.0 has been used for automation
++ Screenshot Tool : All page behavior has been captured with TakesScreenShot Selenium java library.

+	Location of Screenshots : src/test/resources/shots/..

 # Test Details :